 It gives us the opportunity to reflect on our definitions of meaningful, purposeful and fulfilling work and how these change throughout our lives.

-It gives us a moment to ask ourselves: "what do I want to be involved in right now"? "what would I like to develop further at this point in my life"? "how do I want to contribute going forward"?
+It gives us a moment to ask ourselves: "what do I want to be involved in right now"? "what is my unique value at this stage in my work/professional life"? "what would I like to develop further at this point in my life"? "how do I want to contribute going forward"?

 Feeling stuck?
-Contact Britt-Mari at email@example.com for more information on how an integrative and existential approach to career counseling can assist you in moving forward.
+Contact me directly at firstname.lastname@example.org to schedule a 25 minute consultation call and to receive more information on how an integrative and existential approach to career counseling can assist you in moving forward.